-We have audited the accompanying consolidated balance sheet of Glucose Biosensor Systems (Greater China) Holdings Inc. as of June 30, 2018 and the related consolidated statement of operations, changes in stockholders' equity, and cash flows for the period then ended.
+We have audited the accompanying consolidated balance sheet of Glucose Biosensor Systems (Greater China) Holdings Inc. which compromise the consolidated balance sheets as at June 30, 2018 and 2017 and the related consolidated statement of operations, changes in stockholders' equity, and cash flows for the year ended June 30, 2018 and the period from August 4, 2016 (inception) to June 20, 2017.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.

 We conducted our audit in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 The Company is not required to have, nor were we engaged to perform, an audit of its internal control over financial reporting.
-Our audit included consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Company's internal control over financial reporting.
+Our audit included consideration of internal control over financial reporting.
+Our audit included consideration of expressing an opinion on the effectiveness of the Company's internal control over financial reporting.
 Accordingly, we express no such opinion.
 An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audit provides a reasonable basis for our opinion.

-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Glucose Biosensor Systems (Greater China) Holdings Inc. at June 30, 2018, and the results of its operations and its cash flows for the period then ended, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Glucose Biosensor Systems (Greater China) Holdings Inc. at June 30, 2018, and 2017 and the results of its operations and its cash flows for the year ended June 30, 2018 and the period from August 4, 2016 (inception) to June 20, 2017, in conformity with accounting principles generally accepted in the United States of America.